Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Response operator for the Charney-DeVore model

 \section{Response operator for the Charney-DeVore model}

-In Figure \ref{fig:emulator_FDT_mean} and Figure \ref{fig:emulator_FDT_var}, we report the estimation of the full response operator in ensemble mean and variance as obtained by the numerical model and the two emulators.
-The response operators have been computed with the method presented in Section V and using $N_e = 10^6$ ensemble members.
-The unconstrained, vanilla emulator provides a very good representation of responses to impulse perturbations, as expected given the large training dataset and Markovianity of the system \cite{FabriCoarseGraining}.
-The causally constrained emulator yields a systematically improved representation of both mean and variance responses.
+In Figure \ref{fig:emulator_FDT_mean} and Figure \ref{fig:emulator_FDT_var}, we report the estimation of the full response operator in ensemble mean and variance as obtained by the numerical model, the constrained emulators and the unconstrained ``vanilla'' emulator.
+The response operators have been computed with the method presented in Appendix B of the main paper and using $N_e = 10^6$ ensemble members.
+The physics constrained emulator provides a very good representation of responses to impulse perturbations, as expected given the large training dataset and Markovianity of the system \cite{FabriCoarseGraining}.
+The causality constrained emulator yields a systematically improved representation of both mean and variance responses.
 This is further quantified by the total time-dependent MSE, aggregated over all $j$ and $k$, between the emulators and the ground truth.
 This analysis is shown in Figure \ref{fig:MSE_impulse_response}.
+The vanilla emulator becomes unstable under impulse perturbations, despite achieving a training MSE comparable to that of the physics-constrained model.